Content overview

 Using the SoA, an organisation may determine which ISO 27001 controls and policies are currently in place and compare them to the ISO 27001 Annex A controls.

-How DataGuard can help your get ISO 27001 certified
+How DataGuard can help you get ISO 27001 certified

 Now that you understand IS0 27001, you can start implementing it.
 An ISO 27001 certification proves to your stakeholders that your organisation takes information security seriously.

-It reduces uncertainty, reduces the risks of having a compromised system, and enables your organisation to operate in an increasingly volatile cyberspace with the peace of mind that you are doing what you can to mitigate the risks of operating in a technical world.
+It reduces uncertainty and the risks of having a compromised system, and enables your organisation to operate in an increasingly volatile cyberspace with the peace of mind that you are doing what you can to mitigate the risks of operating in a technical world.

 Need help understanding ISO 27001 requirements and preparing for ISO 27001 compliant ISMS implementation?
 Schedule a call with our information security experts today.